VHP4Safety/O-QT-OECD-QSAR-Toolbox-AI-assistant/README.md

 Follow these steps carefully:

+**Environment Setup Options:**

+You have two main ways to set up and run the O'QT Assistant:

+1.  **Direct Python Installation (Recommended for most users):** Install and run the assistant directly on your machine (Windows, macOS, or Linux).
+This requires Python and manual configuration of environment variables.
+2.  **Docker Container (Advanced):** Run the assistant inside a Docker container.
+This simplifies dependency management for the assistant itself but still requires the OECD QSAR Toolbox to be running separately on a Windows host.

+Choose the setup method that best suits your environment and technical comfort.

+---

 **Phase 1: Install and Configure the OECD QSAR Toolbox (on Windows)**

 *(This only needs to be done once.
 This step is MANDATORY)*